kanishka-linux/kawaii-player/README.md

 ######[Index](#index)
 ![kawaii-player](/Images/YT.png)

-This player provides a wrapper around youtube site using qtwebengine (since version 2.8.0-0).
+This player provides a wrapper around youtube site using qtwebengine.
 If your GNU/linux distro does not package qtwebengine, then it will fallback to qtwebkit, which is slower compared to qtwebengine for rendering web pages.
 Users need to install youtube-dl for directly playing youtube videos on this player.
 In this wrapper users will get complete functionality of youtube site, but with better control over video and playlist.
 Users can add any youtube video url into the local playlist or they can import entire youtube playlist as local playlist.
 It also supports downloading youtube subtitles/captions (If available).
 If subtitles are availble and downloaded by the player, then usesrs need to press 'Shift+J' (Focus the player by taking mouse pointer over the playing video, before using this shortcut key combination) to load the subtitles into the player.
 It also supports offline mode, if users have fluctuating internet connection.
 Before using offline mode users need to add youtube url into local playlist.

 ## Addon Structure
 ######[Index](#index)